esteinborn/PoGoMapWiki/heroku.md

 This project supports deploying a new app to Heroku using the "Deploy to Heroku" button.
 Clicking this button will walk you through setting up the project on your Heroku account, allowing you to set the various configuration values required to make the project run.

+![image](https://cloud.githubusercontent.com/assets/308007/17201401/06dece7c-545c-11e6-9918-649ed7395638.png)

 ### Making use of the EXTRA_ARGS when setting up a Heroku app

-When setting up a new Heroku app, you are provided with a template to add your API and login information to your app:

-![image](https://cloud.githubusercontent.com/assets/308007/17201401/06dece7c-545c-11e6-9918-649ed7395638.png)

-To add configuration parameters not present in those boxes, you'll want to add your config in the `EXTRA_ARGS` field.
+To enable non-standard configuration options, you'll want to utilize the `EXTRA_ARGS` field.

 This field accepts any command line configuration parameters defined on the [Usage](Usage.md) page: